 - purpose statement

 Sales - as a symbol for an economic key figure - are particularly important for investors, employees, founders and suppliers.
 A company without significant sales cannot operate sustainably.
 Therefore, from my point of view, it is absolutely legitimate, in fact indispensable, to concentrate on this parameter, especially at the beginning.
-Turnover and profitability create the basis and the necessary security to be able to act sustainably.
+Sales and profitability create the basis and the necessary security to be able to act sustainably.

 The example of Lufthansa illustrates this somewhat.
 I do not want to directly reproach Lufthansa in particular.
 The problem exists in the entire aviation industry and other sectors.

-If aviation is a negative example here, one can imagine what would happen if every company not only served its customers and direct stakeholders, but also served the general public.
+If aviation is a negative example here, one can imagine what would happen if every company not only served its customers and direct stakeholders, but also the general public.
 What would happen if it is socially desired that companies serve the common good and this is not just a voluntary side effect?

 We as a society accept that the invisible hand takes the common good into its own hands.
 It would be better if everyone were obliged to work towards it.